 All entrants will receive a certificate of participation signed by Congressman Scott Tipton.
-First, second and third places will receive awards, and there will be honorable mentions for other submissions.
+The entries selected for first, second and third place honors will receive awards, and there will be honorable mentions for other submissions.

 For more information please visit: www.house.gov/content/educate/art_competition.

 All entries must be an original in concept, design and execution.

 The Congressional Art Competition began in 1982 to provide an opportunity for members of Congress to encourage and recognize the artistic talents of their young constituents.
 Since then, over 650,000 high school students have been involved in the nationwide competition.

 If you have additional questions, please contact Brenda Felmlee, 3rd Congressional District Art Competition liaison, at 719-587-5105, or email: Brenda.Felmlee@mail.house.gov.

 Download the 2020 Congressional Art Competition rules packet here.